Table of contents

 Take a look:

-Now you can see that the highest point of the stomach is the oesophageal opening.
-When held in this position, against a parent, infants usually feel much more comfortable, burp more easily and cry less.
+Held like this, the highest point of the stomach becomes the oesophageal opening — so trapped air escapes more easily.
+Infants held in this position against a parent usually feel much more comfortable, burp more easily and cry less.

 What is the prevalence?